jacksonllee/uchicago-beamer/README.md

 ========================================================

-The style file `ucslides.sty` defines a simple LaTeX template of University of Chicago-themed presentation slides, without the beamer-specific class properties.
+The style file `ucslides.sty` defines a simple LaTeX template of University of Chicago-themed presentation slides, using the basic "article" document class without the beamer-specific class properties.

 Use
 ---